gov-cy/dsf-manual/src/docs/Ways of Working/git.md

 ### Install Dependencies

 **If required** by the project, update npm dependencies locally (on your computer)
-- **Command line**: `npm instal`
+- **Command line**: `npm install`

 ## Workflow

 ### 1. Create a branch

-Create a branch in your repository.
+First you are going to need to create a branch in your repository.
+To do this you need to pick a name for your branch.
 Use your name initials and a short, descriptive branch name enables your collaborators to see ongoing work at a glance.
 For example, `CE-increase-test-timeout` or `NR-add-code-of-conduct`

 - Make sure you are in `main` branch and `pull` from remote.
     - **command line**: `git pull`